Symfomany/papsymfony/README.md

-save
+PaP  Project built Symfony 2.7
 ====

-A Symfony project created on December 1, 2015, 8:44 pm.
+A Pedagogic Symfony project created on December 1, 2015, 8:44 pm. built by @Symfomany